Pulsar, the best code editor

 The best code editor came from GitHub

 Atom the code editor was created by Nathan Sobo, who joined GitHub in 2011 specifically to build the best possible code editor in the world.
-He also co-led development of Teletype for Atom, which pioneered collaborative code editing, i.e. multiple developers writing the same code files at the same time.
+He also co-led the development of Teletype for Atom, which pioneered collaborative code editing, i.e. multiple developers writing the same code files at the same time.
 The team also created the Electron Framework, which lives on as the user interface framework for e.g. Microsoft VS Code (created a couple years after Atom).

 However, being open source software, Atom can’t fully be killed.
 Yes, Microsoft controls the name, trademark and website - which are all now shutdown - but the source code is MIT licensed and has resurrected as Pulsar the editor.

 The key innovation in Atom (and now Pulsar) was to build the whole editor as a web application that runs locally (offline) inside a dedicated browser window (Electron).
 This radically lowers the barrier of entry for all the millions of web developers out there to participate in the development of the editor.
-It also has a very flexible plugin system (called packages) with over 10 000 community developed easily installable packages one can use to extend the features of the editor.
+This is reflected today in Pulsar’s tagline “hyper-hackable text editor”, with reference to the original meaning of the word “hackable” as users’ ability to use the tool in ways the original designer had not anticipated.

 Consider the screenshot below showing a simple C source code file being edited.